 Norris was born in 1888, part of the Victorian era.
 A man of ordinary means who became a prolific interwar architect.
 One of the first to introduce the Art Deco style to major commercial projects, completing over twenty notable buildings in a career that spanned forty years from 1925 to 1965.
-These buildings are in Melbourne, my home town.
+These buildings are in Melbourne, my hometown.
 This collision course that Harry and I share began long ago at the G.J.
-Coles Building in Bourke Street, opened in 1930.
+Coles Building in Bourke Street, which opened in 1930.

 One of my favourite things, other than Harry, is to daydream.
 Others have always been critical of this past time, but not me.
 Daydreaming is about details.
 My vacant brown eyes staring at the ceiling in the Coles Cafeteria on level six.
-All of those squares, layers and layers of patterns, each sitting inside one another.
+All of those squares, layers, and layers of patterns, each sitting inside one another.
 Fans and scallops and triangles and columns extending down the wall.
 And so, began my love affair with Harry, comparing him to all others.
-After our visit we would walk up the hill to get the tram home.
+After our visit, we would walk up the hill to get the tram home.
 I would turn and look back at the façade, something I now know is called faience.
 It was mauve, the colour of the building, it fascinated me.
-Norris had learnt about faience in America from the Chicago school.
+Norris had learned about faience in America from the Chicago school.
 It is a glazed architectural terracotta that can be used as a skin for a building.
 I came and went from that building for ten years and then it changed, like everything changes.
 It became David Jones and they hid the ceiling.

 “But you dear Harry are coming with me.
 It is not the time for divided loyalties.
 We shall be three”.

 It was time for a Wedding.
 I wanted a ballroom as romance was the only reality I had ever considered.
 Finally, I found it, the northern extension at The Windsor Hotel designed by Norris in 1961.
 My lip quivered as I stared at the ceiling, it was a homage to the old, not decorative like the Victorian ceiling of the original hotel but imprinted with the memory of it.
 A parquetry oval dance floor beneath.
 And so, me, my betrothed and my other lover had a wonderful Wedding reception.
 And we danced and danced, it was just as I had imagined it would be.
 I come and go from that building every year to mark the date.
-First there were two and then three, four, five and six, each of us participating in this shared experience that is a celebration of our love.
+First, there were two and then three, four, five, and six, each of us participating in this shared experience that is a celebration of our love.
 The ballroom no longer exists, it became the Hard Rock café and then something else.

 “I didn’t like this Harry; but acceptance is something I am good at.“

-I went on a journey recently to Burnham Beeches in the Sherbrooke Forest, built in 1931.
+I went on a journey recently to Burnham Beeches in the Sherbrooke Forest, built-in 1931.
 It was a day of surprises.
 A beautiful streamlined building, reminiscent of an ocean liner, she is listing.
 But there has been a spotlight placed on her now and I am confident it will be okay.
-Empire Rone had an amazing art installation there and now Burnham Beeches is to be a five star hotel.
+Empire Rone had an amazing art installation there and now Burnham Beeches is to be a five-star hotel.
 It was a lovely excursion to the countryside, a chance for me to think.